NYUAppSec/appsec_hw2/README.md

 * Not all database fields can be encrypted, in particular, keys that are used for the structure of the database, like primary and foreign keys, cannot be encrypted.

 * You should test the functionality of the site after encrypting a field.
 You may find that some functionality no longer works after encrypting a field (in particular, the logic used in the `use_card_view` to find a card in the database that matches what the user uploaded will no longer work once you encrypt the card data).
 You should modify the application code to fix this.

+### Submission
+If you’d like to submit this part, push the `hw2p2handin` tag with the following:

+    git tag -a -m "Completed hw2 part2." hw2p2handin
+    git push origin main
+    git push origin hw2p2handin

 ## Grading